jessiepelosi/hipergator_intro/Arabidopsis_genome/Arabidopsis_genome_tut.md

 Next, you'll want to estimate the genome size using k-mers, which are short substrings of length contained within a DNA sequence.
 We first have to count k-mers of a certain length (most commonly we use 17 or 21bp k-mers, which can also be written as 17-mer and 21-mer).
 We'll use [Jellyfish](http://www.genome.umd.edu/jellyfish.html#:~:text=Jellyfish%20is%20a%20tool%20for,of%20k%2Dmers%20in%20DNA.&text=Jellyfish%20is%20a%20command%2Dline,the%20%22jellyfish%20dump%22%20command.) for this step.
 ```
 module load jellyfish/2.3.0
-jellyfish count -C -m 21 -s 1000000000 -t 10 *P.fastq -o reads.jf
+jellyfish count -C -m 21 -s 1000000000 -t 10 ERR1424597_filtered.*.fastq -o reads.jf
 jellyfish histo -t 10 reads.jf > reads.histo
 ```
 Note that Jellyfish is quite computationally expensive!
 You'll want to make sure to allocate a lot of memory in your SLURM script (this job took XGb of RAM and X hours when I ran it).

 Once you've generated the read histogram from Jellyfish, you can upload the reads.histo file to [GenomeScope](http://qb.cshl.edu/genomescope/).
 GenomeScope uses a modelling approach to estimate genome heterozygosity, repeat content, and size from sequencing reads using a kmer-based statistical approach.
 You can also do write a short R script to estimate genome size following [this tutorial](http://koke.asrc.kanazawa-u.ac.jp/HOWTO/kmer-genomesize.html).

 ## 6. Genome Assembly